Home Product Download News Faq Forums About

 How can I correct invalid or incomplete quotes in the quote file?

 When quote data is found to be invalid or incomplete by Adaptive Modeler, a warning is shown and model evolution is paused.
-The user can now correct the quote file (see the User’s Guide for quote data requirements).
+The user can then correct the quote file (see the User's Guide for quote data requirements).
 After correcting the quote file, the user should resume model evolution (press F3) and operation will resume normally.

 Adaptive Modeler can't read my quote file.
 What should I do?